Public Performance: Recital Information & Procedures

 [These are MANDATORY for all music majors to attend; DO count as part of recital attendance credit.]

 Distinguished Artists concerts bring top talent to the Greatbatch School of Music as one of Houghton College’s major events during the year.
-ALL MUSIC MAJORS (both BMUS and BA) MUST attend all DA performances.
+ALL MUSIC MAJORS (both BMUS, BA, and BS) MUST attend all DA performances.

 Major Ensemble Concerts